-Please describe the terms on which employees would transfer by law, including any effect on pensions, employee benefits or other matters (including collective agreements) that the transfer may have.
+8. If employees transfer by law please describe the terms on which they do so, including any effect on pensions, employee benefits or other matters (including collective agreements) that the transfer may have.

 General terms

 Not applicable (see Question 7, Initial outsourcing).
 The customer must terminate the employment of employees who will perform services for the supplier and the supplier must re-hire them.